-The Class B Shareholder Has Significant Influence over the Company.
+The Class B Shareholder Has Significant Influence over the Company

 The Company's Class A Common Stock is not entitled to any voting rights, except for the right as a class to approve certain mergers and charter and by-law amendments and to elect a minority of the directors of the Company.
 Consequently, the election of a majority of the Company's directors and all other matters requiring stockholder approval are decided by C. James Koch, Chairman of the Board of Directors of the Company, as the current holder of 100% of the outstanding shares of the Company's Class B Common Stock.
-As a result, Mr. Koch is able to exercise substantial influence over all matters requiring stockholder approval, including the composition of the board of directors and approval of equity-based and other executive compensation and other significant corporate matters.
+As a result,

+Mr. Koch is able to exercise substantial influence over all matters requiring stockholder approval, including the composition of the board of directors and approval of equity-based and other executive compensation and other significant corporate matters.
 This could have the effect of delaying or preventing a change in control of the Company and will make most transactions difficult or impossible to accomplish without the support of Mr. Koch.

-Changes in the Continued Health of the Company's Brands and the Role of the Company's Founder in the Samuel Adams® Brand Communication Could Harm the Company's Business.
+Impact of Changes in Drinker Attitudes on Brand Equity and Inherent Risk of Reliance on the Company's Founder in the Samuel Adams ® Brand Communications.